Melville, Saskatchewan: Education

 Parkland College operates its NFPA fire training field near the Melville Municipal Airport.

 Sports

-Melville is home to the Melville Millionaires of the Saskatchewan Junior Hockey League, as well as the Melville Millionaires of the Western Canadian Baseball League.
+Melville is home to the Melville Millionaires of the Saskatchewan Junior Hockey League, as well as the Melville Millionaires of the Western Canadian Baseball League, who last played in the 2019 season.

 In 2011 the Melville Communiplex opened.
 The federal and provincial governments covered $20 million of the construction costs of the $24.5 million facility.
 The Communiplex has an NHL size ice surface and seating capacity for 1,500 people, a walking track, fitness and cardio care facilities, and a convention centre.
 It replaces the existing 60-year-old Melville Stadium, home to the Melville Millionaires.
 The city also has an 18-hole golf course.